ohmybash/oh-my-bash/README.md

 ## Contributing

+Check out [`CONTRIBUTING.md`](Contributing.md) and also [Code of Conduct](`CODE_OF_CONDUCT.md`).

-I'm far from being a [Bash](https://www.gnu.org/software/bash/) expert and suspect there are many ways to improve – if you have ideas on how to make the configuration easier to maintain (and faster), don't hesitate to fork and send pull requests!
+This project is initially ported from Oh My Zsh and Bash-it by `@nntoan` and has been developed in a community-driven way.
+Most of the contributors are far from being a [Bash](https://www.gnu.org/software/bash/) expert, and there are many ways to improve the codebase.
+If you have ideas on how to make the configuration easier to maintain (and faster), don't hesitate to fork and send pull requests!

 We also need people to test out pull-requests.
-So take a look through [the open issues](https://github.com/ohmybash/oh-my-bash/issues) and help where you can.
+Take a look through [the open issues](https://github.com/ohmybash/oh-my-bash/issues) and help where you can.

 ## Contributors